The engineering behind the roll.

 Humidity managed by design

-Internal humidity holds to a design target across the full shelf life, with significant headroom over worst-case tropical loads.
+Internal humidity holds to a design target across the full shelf life, with headroom over peak tropical loads.

 The dispense path seals against ambient humidity during use and between uses.